Anjali (1990 film): Casting and filming

 Mohan was originally considered for playing the male lead, but he refused due to creative differences with the director.
 The role later went to Raghuvaran.
 Shamili was three years old while doing this film.
 The crew had difficulty to get the character right for her, so they found the solution by recording videos of a special child.
 Shamili's father put in a lot of effort, and he would make her watch every day to observe the actions of the child.
 Prabhu's character was named after Dennis Joseph.
 Singer Pop Shalini was offered the role of Anjali's sister but her mother refused the role as not to affect her education.
 Anand Krishnamoorthi, who later gained fame as a sound engineer, made his debut as a child actor.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja and lyrics by Vaali.
 It is Ilaiyaraaja's 500th film as a composer.
-For the Telugu dubbed version, all the lyrics are written by Rajasri.
-For the Hindi dubbed version, all lyrics were written by Sameer.